AhmedAbozaid94/NLP-For-Sentiment-Analysis/README.md

 # Description

-- This project aims to
+- This project addresses the need for a nuanced, multimodal sentiment analysis system that can accurately interpret complex emotional cues from diverse data sources, thereby enhancing communication and emotional recognition in various applications

 *The interface for text sentiment analysis.*